 After graduating from your Maryland barber school, you’ll pass the following Maryland barber licensing exams:

-- Maryland Barber Theory Exam administered by Prometric
+- Maryland Barber Theory Exam administered by PSI

-- Maryland Barber Practical Exam administered by Prometric
+- Maryland Barber Practical Exam administered by PSI

 After passing the barbering exams, you can receive your Maryland barber license.